 It’s a gathering spot for tours and meetups.
 It probably attracts the most visitors to Toronto due to the iconic City Hall Building.
 It is a popular spot for events, art displays, and celebrations.

-It’s Toronto’s Times Square as this is where we celebrate New Year’s Eve and the fountain turns into a skating rink during the winter months.
+It’s Toronto’s Times Square and is the place where travelers meet.
+This is where we celebrate New Year’s Eve and the fountain turns into a skating rink during the winter months.

-Take a walking tour of Toronto to see all the major sites with Get Your Guide.
+- Book a walking tour of Toronto to see all the major sites of Toronto

 12. Graffiti Alley

-Graffiti Alley is picking up steam with the popularity of Instagram.
+Graffiti Alley is picking up steam as the most popular place in Toronto for Instagram.

 Located at Queen and Bathurst offers 1 km of walls covered in Graffiti along Rush Lane.
 Canadian commentator Rick Mercer shot his Rants along Graffiti Alley over the course of his 15-year show.

-Harbourfront has come a long way since we lived there in the 90s.
-It is now an amazing entertainment area complete with theatres, museums, music venues, and festivals.
+Harbourfront is an amazing entertainment area complete with theatres, museums, music venues, and festivals.

-There are plenty of dining options at Harbourfront and it is an excellent place to stroll along Toronto’s waterfront, do some shopping in the Harbourfront Centre and take some artisan workshops.
+There are plenty of dining options and it is an excellent place to stroll along Toronto’s waterfront, do some shopping in the Harbourfront Centre and enjoy the artisan workshops.

-Location: Located on Queens Quay – Take the subway to Union Station and Walk South to the water.
-Or take the Spadina Streetcar all the way to Harbourfront.
+- Location: Located on Queens Quay – Subway to Union Station and Walk South to the water.
+Or ride the Spadina Streetcar all the way to Harbourfront.

 One of Toronto’s most vibrant neighbourhoods in the downtown Chinatown located on Spadina Avenue.
-Pick up your favourite Asian vegetables for authentic cooking, eat incredible Chinese food and ask for a pot of tea after hours (you’ll get a pot of beer if you know where to go!)
+Pick up your favourite Asian vegetables for authentic cooking, eat incredible Chinese food and ask for “a pot of tea” after hours (meaning, a pot of beer)

-You really fell as if you have stepped into little China with the sounds, smells and taste of Asia engulfing the senses at every turn.
-If you travel a lot, this is a great place to get that dose of Asia you’ve been missing.
+You really fell as if you have stepped into an Asian city with the sounds, smells, and taste of Asia engulfing the senses at every turn.

 15. Toronto Underground City